herrkaefer/anocus/content/posts/2016-09-10-class-style-adapted-for-embedded-systems.md

 [CLASS](http://rfc.zeromq.org/spec:21/CLASS/) is "C Language Style for Scalability" developed by Pieter Hintjens:

->The C Language Style for Scalability (CLASS) defines a consistent style and organization for scalable C library and application code built on modern C compilers and operating systems.
+&gt;The C Language Style for Scalability (CLASS) defines a consistent style and organization for scalable C library and application code built on modern C compilers and operating systems.
 CLASS aims to collect industry best practice into one reusable standard.

 CLASS is all about writing APIs.
 Types and functions are grouped by tasks.
 I have used this style to write C codes after reading the unfinished book ["Scalable C"](https://www.gitbook.com/book/hintjens/scalable-c/details), and it makes writing C code a great fun.